adjtomo/seisflows/seisflows3/docs/specfem2d_example.rst

 .. code:: ipython3

-    # USER MUST EDIT THE FOLLOWING PATHS:
+    # vvv USER MUST EDIT THE FOLLOWING PATHS vvv
-    # WORKDIR: points to your own working directory
-    # SPECFEM2D: points to an existing specfem2D repository if available (if not set as '')
     WORKDIR = "/home/bchow/Work/work/sf3_specfem2d_example"
     SPECFEM2D = "/home/bchow/REPOSITORIES/specfem2d"
+    # where WORKDIR: points to your own working directory
+    # and SPECFEM2D: points to an existing specfem2D repository if available (if not set as '')
+    # ^^^ USER MUST EDIT THE FOLLOWING PATHS ^^^
     # ======================================================================================================

     # Distribute the necessary file structure of the SPECFEM2D repository that we will downloaded/reference